 Guide to pension transfers

-Like to know more about why you might want to transfer your pensions to us?
+Would you like to know more about why you might want to transfer your pensions to Scottish Widows?
 Our pension experts answer some of the questions we often get asked.
 Pension transfers are not right for everyone.
 You should check you're not losing valuable guarantees or features, and you should compare charges and funds.

 Why would I transfer my pensions?

 These days, it’s normal to end up with more than one pension.
 This might be because different employers have arranged these for you.
 You may have also set up your own individual personal pension.

 Each of your pensions will be different.
 This could be in a range of ways:

 That means you’re likely to have a lot of details to keep track of.
 One option which might make life simpler is to transfer your pensions, so you end up with fewer plans.